simonburner/hands-on-LLM/ch3/README.md

 [The Illustrated Transformer by Jay Alammar](https://jalammar.github.io/illustrated-transformer/)

-### Pending questions
+### Pending questions / to-dos
-- When an embedding has gone through the transformer block, how does it get converted (or "translated") into a token id?
+- Dive deeper into what the FFNN does.